How to Apply for Medicaid in South Carolina

 - Other available health insurance options from an employer.

 Medicaid application information covers all the members of the household who are in need of health insurance and who are listed on the applicant’s federal tax returns.
-You can download our comprehensive guide to learn more about acceptable forms of documentation for a Medicaid application.
+You can download our free guide to learn more about acceptable forms of documentation for a Medicaid application.

 Information Not Required on South Carolina Medicaid Applications